 The share of the costs of care covered by the public healthcare insurance that remains payable by you.
 The minister has determined which costs this relates to.
-The statutory personal contribution exists in addition to the compulsory and, if applicable, voluntary excess.
+The statutory personal contribution exists in addition to the compulsory excess.

 Supplementary insurance